Summary

 Changing your billing address with each issuer

-Changing your billing address with your credit card issuer is a simple process of either logging into your online banking/credit card account or calling the customer service line for assistance.
+Changing your billing address with your credit card issuer is a simple process of either logging into your online banking or credit card account or calling the customer service line for assistance.
 Once you’re logged into your account, navigate to account settings or contact information to check and change your billing address.

 How to solve billing address errors

 If you’re trying to add your debit or credit card to a merchant or shopping account, you may receive errors about the billing address.
-If that happens, here’s what you can do to solve billing address errors:
+If that happens, here’s what you can do to resolve them:

-- First, check and change your billing address with your credit card issuer directly, either online or over the phone with a representative
+• First, check and change your billing address with your credit card issuer directly, either online or over the phone.

-- Double check the spelling of your billing address and make sure it directly matches what you have on your banking and credit card account
+• Double-check the spelling of your billing address and make sure it directly matches what you have on your banking and credit card accounts.

-- If you have a second line in your address (like an apartment or unit number), make sure to input that on the second line of the address field, rather than on one line
+• If you have a second line in your address (like an apartment or unit number), make sure add that on the second line of the address field, rather than on one line.

 After troubleshooting your billing address verification, if you’re still receiving error messages, reach out to the merchant or your credit card issuer directly for further support.